-State law requires the assessor to annually assess all property subject to taxation on.
-Please complete and return this declaration to theCounty Assessor no later than March 15, 2020.
-County Assessor no later triair march 15, 2020.
+State law requires the assessor to annually assess all property subject to taxation.
+Please complete and return this declaration to the County Assessor no later than March 15, 2020.
 Please Report: Total number of volumes in library: Items Number of current volumes in library: Items (These are usable in their current condition.)
-Number of updateable volumes in library: Items (These lack supplements necessary to be current.) rtons Number of non-updateable volumes in library: (These have become outdated or have been superseded.)
-Items (mese have become outdated of have been superseded.)
-Note: Any electronic media in the library must be included in the volume numb above.
-Volumes reported under numbers 2, 3, and 4 should equal total volumes reported under number 1. volumes reported under number 1.
+Number of updateable volumes in library: Items (These lack supplements necessary to be current.)
+Number of non-updateable volumes in library: Items (These have become outdated or have been superseded.)
+Note: Any electronic media in the library must be included in the volume numbers above.
+Volumes reported under numbers 2, 3, and 4 should equal total volumes reported under number 1.
 I certify that the above inventory is accurate and complete.
-Signature

-Title Date

-FOR ASSESSOR'S USE ONLY

-1. Number of current volumes: X \$ = \$

-2. Number of updateable volumes:X \$ = \$

-3. Number of non-updateable volumes:X \$ = \$

-Total library value: \$
+Signature Title Date Bute FOR ASSESSOR'S USE ONLY 1.
+Number of current volumes:X \$ = \$ 2.
+Number of updateable volumes:X \$ = \$ 3.
+Number of non-updateable volumes:X \$ = \$ Total library value:

-Total library value: \$